 And the smell!
 The warm spice of hot mulled wine, the roasting candied almonds, the sizzling bratwurst… You have to pinch yourself to make sure it’s all real.

 The food and drink was one of the things that made the Speyer Christmas market our favorite.
-The food itself was fantastic, with all the classics – grilled bratwurst, pretzels, potato pancakes, and the best spaetzle (think German mac and cheese topped with caramelized onions) I’ve ever had (and I’ve had my share!)
-But in addition to that, there were several cute little places to relax and soak in the market while you enjoyed all that delicious German Christmas fare.
+The food itself was fantastic, with all the classics – grilled bratwurst, pretzels, potato pancakes, and the best spaetzle (think melt-in-your-mouth German mac and cheese topped with caramelized onions) I’ve ever had – and I’ve had my share!
+But in addition to that, there were several cute little nooks and alcoves to relax and soak in the market while you enjoyed all that delicious German Christmas fare.

 There was plenty of space to stand and eat at long tables, but there were also smaller tables for 2-4 people, some with cozy flickering flames in the center.
 There were even a couple spots tucked away behind the stalls in quiet little garden-like havens of glowing lights, with their own food stalls nearby.

 And do not leave without having my favorite German dessert, the dampfnudel!
-It’s a slightly sticky, slightly crispy, sweet-with-a-hint-of-salty steamed dumpling smothered in vanilla or wine sauce.
+It’s a slightly sticky, slightly crispy, sweet-with-a-hint-of-salty steamed dumpling smothered in vanilla sauce.
 Heaven!

 Drink – Prost!